johannesgiorgis/personal-website/content/post/2019-02-16-introducing-datascience-challenges.md

 - We needed a place to host the challenges and make them easily accessible to anyone who wanted to use them
 - We needed a place to work on the challenges independently
-- We needed a place to write up about our findings
+- We needed a place to write-up about our findings

 So what did we do?